WordPress/openverse/documentation/projects/proposals/dark_mode/20240325-implementation_plan_dark_mode.md

-We will switch our color names defined in the tailwind configuration to use semantic names, for example replacing "pink" with "primary" and "yellow" with "complement".
+We will switch our color names defined in the tailwind configuration to use semantic names, for example replacing "pink" with "primary" and "yellow" with "complementary".
 Instead of hardcoding these colors in the Tailwind configuration, the tailwind configuration will reference CSS variables defined in our root css file.
 The value of the CSS variables will be switched based on a dark mode CSS class added to the HTML root when dark mode is enabled.

 Tailwind's built in `dark:` modifier can be used for any styles which need to override the default behavior or add dark-mode specific styles beyond the core